odkr/lpassh-add/MANUAL.md

 is a wrapper around OpenSSh and the LastPass command line client, their threat models apply.

-**lpassh-add** itself trusts your system (i.e., your terminal, your shell, the utilities it calls, etc.), OpenSSh, the LastPass command line client, and your environment.
-However, it overrides the environment variables `PATH` and `IFS`.
-Moreover, it checks the permissions of the utility that either `LPASS_ASKPASS` or `SSH_ASKPASS` points to.
+**lpassh-add** trusts your system (i.e., your terminal, your shell, the utilities it calls, etc.), OpenSSh, the LastPass command line client, whatever utility you have set in `LPASS_ASKPASS` or `SSH_ASKPASS`, and your environment.

+**lpassh-add** stores the passphrases of all LastPass itemes that match the regular expression given in `LPASSH_ADD_LPASS_PATH_REGEX` in memory.
+It also may pass all of those passphrases to **ssh-add**.

-If you're using the LastPass agent, any programme that you (or the superuser) runs can get a copy of your password database by calling `lpass export` while the agent is running.
+If you're using the LastPass agent, any programme you (or the superuser) run can get a copy of your password database by calling `lpass export` while the agent is running.
 This conforms to LastPass' threat model, but it may make you feel uneasy.
 You can use **lpassh-add** *without* using the LastPass agent, by setting `LPASSH_ADD_AGENT_DISABLE` or `LPASS_AGENT_DISABLE` to 1. **lpassh-add** will still only ask you for your LastPass password once.
-However, it will store a copy of that password in memory while it's running.
+However, it will then store a copy of the LastPass master password in memory while it's running.
 (If you're using the LastPass agent, it won't.)

 If you do *not* set `LPASS_ASKPASS` or `SSH_ASKPASS`, **lpassh-add** will read passphrases from the teletype device of your terminal.
-However, it does *not* have exclusive access to that device; any other process you (or the superuser) runs can also read from that device.
+However, it does *not* have exclusive access to that device; any other process that you (or the superuser) runs can also read from that device.
 (This is true for *any* programme that reads data from a teletype device, including **ssh-add**.)